‘Gargantuan’ Argentine hailstone in 2018 may have surpassed world record

 “We were kind of fortuitously stationed [there],” Kumjian said.
 “I had seen that video [of the hail] on social media and figured we could try to measure [objects in the video] and see what we could do with it.”

-Among the footage Kumjian’s team studied was of one particular hailstone as it crashes down atop a metal awning before bouncing off and smashing down onto a busy downtown street.
+Among the footage Kumjian’s team studied was that of one particular hailstone as it crashes down atop a metal awning before bouncing off and smashing down onto a busy downtown street.

-“Fortunately, the initial impact with the awning slowed the hailstone and kept it more-or-less intact until it impacted the pavement, allowing it to be clearly viewed in a sequence of video frames,” the study states, which enabled it to be evaluated.
+“Fortunately, the initial impact with the awning slowed the hailstone and kept it more-or-less intact until it impacted the pavement, allowing it to be clearly viewed in a sequence of video frames,” the study states.

-While noting “numerous sources of uncertainty and error,” Kumjian’s team estimated this stone as 7.4 to 9.3 inches in diameter.
+While noting “numerous sources of uncertainty and error,” Kumjian’s team estimated this stone at 7.4 to 9.3 inches in diameter.
 This size rivals the current world-record hailstone, an eight-inch whopper, which pummeled Vivian, S.D., on July 23, 2010.
 That stone weighed nearly two pounds.

 Because the size of this Argentine hailstone was estimated and not directly measured, it will not displace the Vivian hailstone as the world-record holder.